cloudikeme/intel-mlops-professional/README.md

 `Information From Data`
 `AI System`

-System
+Business System
-Data describes System
+Data describes Business System
-AI System (Algorithm) extracts information from Data Using Information from Data, AI system (algorithms) forms a comprehensive understanding of System.
+AI System (Algorithm) extracts information from Data Using Information from Data, AI system (algorithms) forms a comprehensive understanding of Business System.

 Accompanied by this understanding , is the hypothesis that implementing the AI system  will yield benefits like: